AtmaHou/Task-Oriented-Dialogue-Research-Progress-Survey/readme.md

 | DSTC4                               | 1.
 Data name as TourSG consists   of 35 dialog sessions on touristic information for Singapore collected from   Skype calls between three tour guides and 35 tourists     2.
 All the recorded dialogs with the total length of 21 hours have been   manually transcribed and annotated with speech act and semantic labels for   each turn level.
 3. Homepage: http://www.colips.org/workshop/dstc4/data.html     4.
 Human2Human                                             | N/A                                                                                                                                                           | M                 | Task Oriented | Querry touristic information                                                    | No                | Train 20 dialogs     Test 15 dialogs                                                                                                                                                                 | speech act (User &   Agent)     semantic labels(Intent?
 User & Agent)     topic for turn (Intent?)                                                                                        | N/A                                                                                                                                                                                      |
 | Movie   Booking Dataset             | 1.
 (Microsoft) Raw   conversational data collected via Amazon Mechanical Turk, with annotations   provided by domain experts.
 2. Human2Human                                                                                                                                                                                                                                                                                                                                 | Download:     https://github.com/MiuLab/TC-Bot#data     Paper:     TC-bot                                                                                     | M                 | Task Oriented | Booking Movie                                                                   | Yes               | 280 dialogues     turns per dialogue is approximately 11                                                                                                                                             | User Act(inform, request   slots)     Agent Act(inform, request slots)     Intent     Slots                                                                                               | Database     API-call                                                                                                                                                                    |
 | Lingxi                              | 1.
 The data is all single round   user input divided into good words.
 There is more noise.
 2. Completed part of speech tagging and slot labeling     3.
 Language: Chinese                                                                                                                                                                                                                                                                                                    | N/A                                                                                                                                                           | S                 | Task Oriented | conversational robot service   user log                                         | No                | Utterance: 5132                                                                                                                                                                                      | Slot     POS                                                                                                                                                                              | Agent reply     Intent     API call     Database                                                                                                                                         |

+## Call for Contributions
+Contributions are welcomed, you are encouraged to:
+- Directly pull request
+- Send me new dataset info
+- Send me new experiment results from published paper.